microsoft/TailwindTraders/Documents/DemoScripts/Integrating Azure DevOps, Microsoft Teams and GitHub/Readme.md

     ![Starter pipeline](Images/Starter_pipeline.png)

-1. Replace the default template with the below YAML snippet and substitute variables section with relevant values below.
+1. Replace the default template with the below YAML snippet and substitute the below variables with relevant values.

     ```yaml
     variables:
-      azureSubscription: name-of-your-azure-subscription
+      azureSubscription: <<Connection-name-of your-ARM endpoint>>
-      resourcegroup: name-of-your-resource-group
+      resourcegroup: <<name-of-your-resource-group>>
-      location: location of your resources
+      location: <<location of your resources>>
       ImageName: website

     steps: